athithyaaselvam/Movie-Recommendation-Engine/README.md

 PHASE 2:

 • Task 1:
-          – Task 1a: Implement a program which, given a genre, identifies and reports the top-4 latent semantics/topics using ∗ PCA in TF-IDF space of tags,
+Task 1a: Implement a program which, given a genre, identifies and reports the top-4 latent semantics/topics using
+                    ∗ PCA in TF-IDF space of tags,
                     ∗ SVD in TF-IDF space of tags, and ∗ LDA in the space of tags.
-          – Task 1b: Implement a program which, given a genre, identifies and reports the top-4 latent semantics/topics using ∗ PCA in TF-IDF space of actors,
+Task 1b: Implement a program which, given a genre, identifies and reports the top-4 latent semantics/topics using
+                    ∗ PCA in TF-IDF space of actors,
                     ∗ SVD in TF-IDF space of actors, and ∗ LDA in the space of actors.
-          – Task 1c: Implement a program which, given an actor, finds and ranks the 10 most similar actors by comparing                            actors’
+Task 1c: Implement a program which, given an actor, finds and ranks the 10 most similar actors by comparing actors
                     ∗ TF-IDF tag vectors,
                     ∗ top-5 latent semantics (PCA, SVD, or LDA) in the space of tags.
-          – Task 1d: Implement a program which, given a movie, finds and ranks the 10 most related actors who have not acted in the movie, leveraging the given movie’s ∗ TF-IDF tag vectors,
+Task 1d: Implement a program which, given a movie, finds and ranks the 10 most related actors who have not acted
+                     in the movie, leveraging the given movie’s ∗ TF-IDF tag vectors,
                     ∗ top-5 latent semantics (PCA, SVD, or LDA) in the space of tags.